Charlecote: Features

 in 1851.
 There are earthworks of a deserted medieval village called "Charlecote" in Charlecote Park.
 There was also possibly another deserted medieval village in the parish called Hunscote.
 The site of Thelsford Priory is in the parish.

 History

-The name "Charlecote" means 'Free peasants' cottage(s)'.
+The name "Charlecote" means "Free peasants' cottage(s)".
 Charlecote was recorded in the Domesday Book as Cerlecote.
 On the 25th of March 1886 a part of Wellesbourne Mountford parish was transferred to the parish.
-"Charle Cot" is an alternative name from historical writing for "Charlecote", "Charlcote" is an alternative name for the parish unit.
+"Charle Cot" is an alternative name from historical writing for "Charlecote", and "Charlcote" is an alternative name for the parish unit.